Introduction

 Also, note that the AR aging report is crucial when forecasting bad debt.

-The AR aging report holds significant importance for several reasons – it provides important statistical information about your customer’s payment history and the effectiveness of credit and collection functions.
+The AR aging report is important for several reasons – it provides important statistical information about your customer’s payment history and the effectiveness of credit and collection functions.
 It also has several other benefits, which are listed below:

 What Is Included in an Accounts Receivable Aging Report?